 The building for the Historic Jarvisburg Colored School Museum, located at 7302 Caratoke Highway, dates to 1911.
 Beautifully restored, thanks to community volunteers and county officials, visitors can trace the history of education for African Americans from the first school in 1868 to 1966 when school officials began consolidating county schools into an integrated system.

-“It’s only fitting this school is on the National Registry of Historic Places because of its beginnings,” said William Jarvis III, who volunteers at the museum.
+“It’s only fitting this school is on the National Registry of Historic Places because of its beginnings,” said William Jarvis III.
 Two of his sisters attended school here.

 “This school represents the struggle of how hard it was for black students to get an education,” Jarvis said.